Is it safe to fly if I have vein problems?

 Some precautions to consider while flying include:

-If you suffer from any of the symptoms of varicose veins such as leg aching, heaviness, leg fatigue, muscle cramping, ankle swelling, itching & burning, skin discoloration, and restless legs syndrome, schedule a free screening with Physicians Vein Clinics located in Sioux Falls, Sioux City, Sioux Center and Watertown.
+If you suffer from any of the symptoms of varicose veins such as leg aching, heaviness, leg fatigue, muscle cramping, ankle swelling, itching & burning, skin discoloration, and restless legs syndrome, schedule a free screening with Physicians Vein Clinics has locations in South Dakota, North Dakota, Iowa, Minnesota, and Illinois.